hoaxly/debunkCMS_review_rest/README.md

-This module provides configuration for the review DebunkedCMS REST API.
+This module provides configuration for the review DebunkCMS REST API.

 It can be accessed using the following paths: